jkaye2012/jackal-lisp/docs/sahara/bytecode.md

 ```

 To create the color cyan (`0x00FFFF`), the user would push the `blue` byte, then `green`, then `red`, followed by the
 create instruction.
-Assuming that the type definition for `Rgb` lies at index `4` of the type definition table, this
+Assuming that the type definition for `Rgb` lies at index `4` of the type definition table and
-creation would be represented by:
+should be stored in local slot `0`, this creation would be represented by:

 ```
 imm_u8 0xFF
 imm_u8 0xFF
 imm_u8 0x00
+imm_u32 0X000000
 dt_create 0x4
 ```